-THAT SPECIES might spread overseas That species inight of by hitching lifts on floating vegetation is an idea going back to Charles Darwin.
+THAT SPECIES might spread overseas by hitching lifts on floating vegetation is an idea going back to Charles Darwin.
 It is a plausible thought, but hard to test.
-A test of sorts has, however, been made possible by the tsunami that struck the Pacific coast of Japan in 2011. in the wake of a submarine earthquake.
+A test of sorts has, however, been made possible by the tsunami that struck the Pacific coast of Japan in 2011, in the wake of a submarine earthquake.